jennguyen1/nhuyhoa/_source/2015-12-18-Merges-and-Joins.Rmd

 * `all.x`: option for left join
 * `all.y`: option for right join

-To join multiple data frames in R, you can do successive joins.
+To join multiple data frames in R, do successive joins.
 That is, join two and use the result to join with another data frame.
 To save time, the function `jn.general::mult_merge()` was created to make merging multiple data frames easier.

 Other operations to combine data frames: